cybergu0ck/notes/engineering/software-engineering/web-development/frontend/03-libraries/react/06-update-cycle.md

 <br>
 <br>

-# 3. Updating the Actual DOM
+## 3. Commiting

+_"**Commiting**" is the process of updating the actual DOM in react's terminology._

-The updates from the reconciliation process is used to update the actual DOM.
+- The updates from the reconciliation process is used to update the actual DOM.
 - `ReactDOM` is the part of react library that handles all the code that is used for this process.

 <br>
 <br>

-## Keys
+## Key

-_"**Key**" with a unique value makes the React component unique._
+_"**Key**" is a special prop, with a unique value it makes the component unique._

 - Adding a key for the Content component in the above code will make the component instanes unique and the state is now reset as we change the tabs (re-renders)